 Participants will primarily be paired with congressional office and other elected officials from their home district, unless otherwise requested.
 Due to the highly competitive nature of these positions, placement with a congressional office is not guaranteed.
 In these instances, participants will be paired with local think tanks, NGOs and business organizations.
 While participants’ background and interests may not be in politics, they are encouraged to intern and make connections with elected officials, their staff and key influencers in Washington.
 This will not only help facilitate the understanding of how government works, but also equip participants with insights on how to make the concerns of those in their respective Thai community heard at the national level.
 The students will also spend one week at the Royal Thai Embassy, gaining a hands-on experience in a consular setting.

 Participants may be asked to attend briefings on Thailand and other topics of interest vis-à-vis the bilateral and regional relationship with the United States.
 Though participants are not experts on the issue, they are in a unique position of having ancestral ties to Thailand and a better understanding of cultural nuances in the relationship.
 They will also be asked to write a short analysis on the experience at the end of program.
 We firmly believe that those chosen for the program have a role to play in informing U.S. policymakers and others about Thailand and its areas of interest.

-Acceptance: Eight Thai-American students and young graduates will be accepted for this program.
-(Additional candidates who meet the qualifications may be accepted at the discretion of the selection committee.)
+Acceptance: Thai-American students and young graduates who meet the qualifications will be accepted for this program.

 Format: The program includes one week of orientation where students will be introduced to how the American government works through a series of meetings with policy makers and influencers from government, business, academia and the diplomatic community.
 The student will then be placed in shadowing/internship positions for six weeks of hands-on experience.
 They will spend their last week interning at the Royal Thai Embassy to gain insight into that perspective on Thai-U.S. relations.